Project-Catalyst/cauth-deliverables/milestone 3/README.md

-# cAuth - Milestone 4
+# CAuth - Milestone 3

 The goal was to build and demostrate working frontend and backend libraries that can be integrated into applications.